Day Trip to Takht e Rustam & Samangan, Afghanistan

 Takht e Rustam translates out to throne of Rustam.
 Who is this Rustam guy you ask?

 Rustam is a legendary figure in Persian literature.
 His story can be found in the Shahnameh, written by Ferdowsi in the 10th century.
-Rustam, originally from Sistan in Iran ends up in the Afghan Province of Samangan searching for his beloved missing horse named Rasht.
+Rustam, originally from Sistan in Iran ends up in the Afghan Province of Samangan searching for his beloved missing horse named Rakhsh.

 Several years later Persia and Turan (present-day Samangan is within Turan’s borders) went to war.
 Sohrab, being Turan’s strongest fighter was the only man willing to challenge Rustam in a wrestling match (sooo Central Asia).
-Rostam prevails, breaking Sohrab’s back and stabbing through his chest with a knife.
+Rustam prevails, breaking Sohrab’s back and stabbing through his chest with a knife.
 Only when Sohrab in his final breaths tells Rustam that his father will avenge his death, Rustam sees the jewel he’d given Takhmina on Sohrab and realizes he’s killed his own son.